carla-simulator/carla/Docs/large_map_import.md

 - The mesh of the map in multiple `.fbx` files representing different tiles of the map.
 - The OpenDRIVE definition in a single `.xodr` file.
-- Subfolders for each `.fbx` file containing textures for the assets if required.

 !!!
 Warning
-    You cannot import large maps and normal maps at the same time.
+    You cannot import large maps and standard maps at the same time.

 The naming convention of map tiles is very important.
 Each map tile should be named according to the following convention: